top of page

 Music Technology Chair

-Robby teaches band and general music at Ellicott Mills Middle School in the Howard County Public School System, where he also co-directs the HCPSS Middle School GT Honor Band.
+Robby teaches band and general music at Ellicott Mills Middle School in the Howard County Public School System.
 Outside of HCPSS, he maintains a large private percussion studio, a freelance performing schedule, as well as adjudicating, coaching, and consulting work.
 Robby has presented at music educator conferences all over the country on a range of topics relating to band, orchestra, and technology.
 He is the author of “Digital Organization Tips for Music Teachers" from Oxford University Press.
-He produces a blog and podcast called Music Ed Tech Talk.
-Robby is a National Board Certified Teacher and 2025 TI:ME Teacher of the Year.
+Robby is the recipient of the 2025 Mike Kovins Technology in Music Education (TI:ME) Teacher of the Year award.

 G. Scott Barton - Baltimore County (Private School)